SciTools/iris/docs/iris/src/developers_guide/deprecations.rst

 Under these circumstances the following points apply:

- - Using the deprecated API must result in a concise deprecation warning.
+ - Using the deprecated API must result in a concise deprecation warning which is an instance of :class:`iris.IrisDeprecation`.
+   It is easiest to call :func:`iris._deprecation.warn_deprecated`, which is a simple wrapper to :func:`warnings.warn` with the signature `warn_deprecation(message, **kwargs)`.
 - Where possible, your deprecation warning should include advice on how to avoid using the deprecated API.
 For example, you might reference a preferred API, or more detailed documentation elsewhere.
  - You must update the docstring for the deprecated API to include a